inf112-v19/Thebadguys/Deliverables/Oblig5/Mandatory5.md

 We have implemented multiplayer with up to 8 other players over LAN

 Error handling by disconnect.
-(The very minimum should be that the game does not crash)
+(The very minimum should be that the game does not crash) If the host of the server disconnects the program will shut down, without finding a new host.
+If one of the other players disconnect the program will continue to run.

 power down
 Each player has the option of going into powerdown-mode by pressing the powerdown button.